nytud/HuRC/README.md

 ## Data

-The files are in the 'data' folder.
+The can be found at this [link](https://nc.nlp.nytud.hu/s/3N7nHTC3nk8GxH6).
 The dataset contains 80 621 instances.
 Each instance is composed of a passage and a cloze-style query with a masked entity.
 The task is to select the named entity that is being masked in the query.

 The data was collected from the online news of Népszabadság online (nol.hu).